Answer to Question #8135 Submitted to "Ask the Experts"

 Since brass is an alloy of two or more metals, its attenuation properties depend on the relative amounts of the constituents.
-The main components of brass are copper and zinc and, depending on the intended applications, the mass percentage of copper may range from about 55 percent to 95 percent, and zinc may range from about 5 percent to about 40 percent.
-Among some common brasses are red brass, with about 15 percent zinc, and yellow brass, with about 35 percent zinc.
+The main components of brass are copper and zinc and, depending on the intended applications, the mass percentage of copper may range from about 55% to 95%, and zinc may range from about 5% to about 40%.
+Among some common brasses are red brass, with about 15% zinc, and yellow brass, with about 35% zinc.
 Other materials may also be present to alter physical properties of the brass.
 Such additives may include such elements as lead, tin, iron, arsenic, antimony, manganese, silicon, and phosphorus.
 The amounts of these generally do not exceed a few percent.

 I assume the radiation of interest for you is ionizing photons.
 For a given energy photon the mass attenuation coefficient may be determined by taking into account the weight percentages of the elements that make up the brass.
 The generalized expression that is usually applied is

 where μ/ρ is the mass attenuation coefficient for the brass, wi is the weight fraction of the ith element in the brass, and (μ/ρ)i is the mass attenuation coefficient of the ith element.
 The values of (μ/ρ)i may be found in various compilations, including tables available from the National Institute of Standards and Technology.

 Once you have determined the value of the mass attenuation coefficient you can obtain the linear attenuation coefficient, μ, by multiplying by the density of the brass.
 The half-value layer, HVL, for the primary photon energy of interest may then be obtained using the simple relationship between linear attenuation coefficient and HVL—i.e.,